frankthequeen/iot-unicalcoin/README.md

 **IoT&B** is a R&D project made by *BlockchainLab Srl* and the *Blockchain research group* at *Department of Mathematics and Computer Science of the University of Calabria*.

 * Details about the IoT&B project are available at: https://www.iot-blockchain.it/
-* Details about the IoT&Unicalcoin prototype will be published soon.
+* Details about the IoT&Unicalcoin prototype are published at: https://doi.org/10.1063/5.0109302

 ---